 For getting your desired output working, we suggest a hard flat target about 36 inches away that is not a carpeted floor.
 Please verify that you have done the steps that preceded this step.

-If your TX output is not working, verify the equipment that is reading it is set up to read RS232 data not TTL data.
-Also verify: a BAUD rate of 9600, 8 bits, no parity, and one stop bit.
+If your TX output is not working, verify the equipment is set up to read the appropriate type of serial data: RS232 or TTL.
+The appropriate type will be noted in the datasheet.
+Also verify: a BAUD rate of 9600 (57600 for USB sensors), 8 bits, no parity, and one stop bit.

-If you’re Analog Voltage data is unstable, you will have to filter the Analog Voltage output.
+If your Analog Voltage data is unstable, you will have to filter the Analog Voltage output.
 We recommend using a Median Filter or a Mode Filter.

 Optimizing Your Sensor for Your Application and Target.

-If the target your looking to detect is too small for the sensor your are currently using to detect you may want consider switching to a more sensitive sensor.
+If the target you’re looking to detect is too small for the sensor you are currently using to detect you may want consider switching to a more sensitive sensor.
 An example of this is if you are using an LV-MaxSonar-EZ2, try using an LV-MaxSonar-EZ1.
-You may also to consider using an XL-MaxSonar-EZ3
+You may also want to consider using an XL-MaxSonar-EZ3

 If you have off axis targets that are getting ranged on all outputs, you may want to consider switching to a less sensitive sensor with a narrower beam pattern.
 An example of this is if you are using XL-MaxSonar-EZ3 you may consider switching to an XL-MaxSonar-EZ4 or LV-MaxSonar-EZ3.